surajreddy72/OverTheWire/Bandit/level14.md

 Given we have a private SSH key

-So try to login as bandit14 using that key
+So try to login as bandit14 in localhost (Given Hostname)using that key
 ```
 ssh bandit14@localhost -i sshkey.private
 ```